pradeepm91/personal-website/content/authors/admin/_index.md

 highlight_name: false
 ---

 I am a PhD student in Finance at the SC Johnson Graduate School of Management, Cornell University.
-Prior to my PhD I worked for Deutsche Bank in wholesale CDS, CDO and CLO trading.
-I obtained an M.Sc. in Financial Economics from the University of Oxford (2014) and a B.Tech.
-(Hons.) from the Indian Institute of Technology, Kharagpur (2013).
-My research is in empirical corporate finance with a focus on bank and corporate liquidity policies, and corporate hiring decisions.
+My primary research interest lies infinancial contracting, with a particular focus on applications in financial intermediation and labor markets.
+My research utilizes novel data sets and techniques drawn from varied domains to identify soft-information content in financial contracting.

 I am on the 2021-2022 job market and will be available for interviews at the FMA meetings in Denver in October 2021.